 However, if you are prone to oily hair, it could be an excess of oil.
 You'll want to be sure you're washing with water every other day, even if you skip the shampoo—especially after workouts.
 Schultz agrees that washing your hair to prevent excess oil is super important.
 Look for shampoos with ingredients like salicylic acid, coal tar, or cortisone.
 Salicylic acid and coal tar can reduce dandruff and oil production on your scalp, while cortisone helps treat inflammation and dryness.
 A shampoo with cortisone is normally only available in the doctor's office, so be sure to check with your dermatologist.

 The good news about washing your hair more frequently?
-"There's no such thing as over-washing your hair," Schultz says.
+"There's no such thing as over-washing your hair," Schultz says, however, this may not apply to those with natural, coily hair.
 If you prefer your regular shampoo because it's volumizing or makes your hair silky soft, feel free to go in for a second shampoo after using an acne-formulated shampoo.

 If you must touch a pimple on your scalp, avoid picking and scratching at it as much as possible.
 Popping or scratching the spot can allow bacteria to enter it, delaying healing time and further irritating it.